 - The student and a parent must complete the FAFSA's electronic signature requirement.

 - Those selected for federal verification after FAFSA completion or those unable to use the IRS DRT will need to request an IRS Tax Return Transcript.

 The CSS Profile is required if applying for institutional financial aid programs.
 Complete the CSS Profile online at https://cssprofile.collegeboard.org.
 If you do not have a College Board account, you will need to create one in order to complete your CSS Profile application.
 Carnegie Mellon receives your data electronically from CSS, so there is no need to send copies.
 The CSS Profile is not required if applying only for federal financial aid.

 In the case of divorced or separated parents, the noncustodial parent will complete an additional CSS Profile application using different College Board accounts/log-in credentials.
-For more information, see creating a CSS Profile Account for Parent Use.
+For more information, see Info for Divorced and Separated Parents.
 The noncustodial parent will be charged a $25 fee regardless of the number of colleges requiring the information.
 Noncustodial parent 1040's or other tax information is not required.